WVAviator/capti/README.md

 ### More Matchers

 - `$exists` - This matcher is a catchall for verifying that a header or response body returned _something_.
 Literally anything will match except null, undefined, or nothing.

+- `$absent` - This matcher asserts that a certain property does not exist in the response.
+This is useful for verifying that endpoints returning user information don't accidentally include fields like `password` or other sensitive information.

+- `$empty` - This matcher is used for arrays and objects, and asserts that they are empty.
+Simply providing an empty field as a matcher will match _any_ object or array, so this matcher should be used instead.

 - `$regex` - This matcher allows you to specify a regex that should match the returned value.
 The regex must be defined between forward slashes, for example: `/[Hh]ello[,\ ]+[Ww]orld!?/`.
 Note that unless you include the start/end-of-string matchers `^ $`, this will match _any_ part of the returned value.
 Example: